Directory of Services

 Grief About Pets

 1303 W. Maple St. NW, Suite 103-Family Care Counseling office

 Grief hurts!
-Whether a beloved pet or human had died, grief is devasting.
+Whether a beloved pet or human has died, grief is devasting.
 After working for many years in the human loss grief field, Brenda Brown decided to start offering grief support to pet parents grieving the loss of their furbaby.

 In 2015, Grief About Pets (GAPs) was started.
 Grieving pet parents can get help by calling 330-415-8879 or emailing email@example.com.
-One-on-one sessions are offered at $50 per hour on the phone or online.
+One-on-one sessions are offered at $65 per hour on the phone or online.
 Group sessions are free thanks to our Eternal Paws and Faithful Companion.
 One group is on-site on the second Wed. of every month at 6:30 p.m. at Eternal Paws in Norton, OH.
 The other group is online on Google Meets on the fourth Wed. of every month at 6:30 p.m.
 Email firstname.lastname@example.org to register.